UmmACleverName/Orbital_Mechanics/README.md

 If there are some todos in the code then that is just me thinking about possible ways of improving the code.
 However, do to time constraint I was not able to implement those ideas.

-##VIMRC
-If the files are complicated to read.
-I've added a copy of the .vimrc as vimrc I use.
-Just change the 'vimrc' to '.vimrc' and move to your home directory.